-As Exhibits 1 and 2 show, while rising oil prices do not necessarily foreshadow recessions in the U.S. or Europe, oil price surges that happen over a relatively short period can shock an economy and cause a recession due to both the direct and indirect impacts of higher energy costs on households and businesses.
+A. While rising oil prices do not necessary foreshadow a recession, oil price surges that happen over a relatively short period can shock an economy and cause a recession due to both direct and indirect impacts of higher energy costs on households and businesses.